 Peter Wilson is the first developer and current editor in charge of the A.W.E. project.
 (No; it's not a good name.
 Please suggest another.)
 He writes:

 I have worked in education in England for over 50 years, first as a student and then as a teacher.
 I was educated until I was 13 years old in Scotland, and then moved to finish my secondary schooling in England.
-I owe an enormous amount to my sixth form English teacher, David Alban, who planted one of the germs of the current idea in my head around 50 years ago.
+I owe an enormous amount to my sixth form English teacher, David Alban (1917-2019), who planted one of the germs of the current idea in my head around 50 years ago.
 It has been a long time coming to fruition.

 My teaching was in secondary schools for many years.
 I taught English Language and English Literature to all ages between 11 and 18.
 I ended my career in that sector in a Sixth Form College in Hull, where I was Head of English, and later Head of the Arts Faculty.
 I then taught some EFL, which introduced me to Hull University, where I joined the staff in 2001.
 I then worked there as an adviser in the Study Advice Service, helping students with their difficulties in writing English.
-These students include both those whose first language is not English, who therefore have the difficulty of making themselves clear in a foreign language and culture; and native students who can struggle to express themselves clearly and acceptably in the formal English required for Higher Education.
+These students included both those whose first language is not English, who therefore have the difficulty of making themselves clear in a foreign language and culture; and native students who can struggle to express themselves clearly and acceptably in the formal English required for Higher Education.
 I was made to retire in 2009, on attaining the age of 65.